ItachiUchihaVictor/Distance-Oracle-on-Terrain-Surface/V2V/README.md

 # Experimental Result

-The program will save result in a file "data-file-name.txt".
+The program will save result in a file "SE.txt".

-The result contains "error bound" "preprocessing time (seconds)" "query time (micor seconds)" "space (MB)" "error".
+The result contains "error bound" "# of vertices on terrain surface" "preprocessing time (seconds)" "query time (micor seconds)" "space (MB)" "error".

-In the aforementioned example, the result file is "small_terrain.off.txt".